 Most public rooms in College may be reserved outside normal teaching hours by members of College without charge.
-The MacGregor Room may be reserved during the day, but is reserved for the JCR after 6pm.
+The MacGregor Room may be reserved during the day.

 Following the procedures below, junior members may book rooms for: (i) private functions (such as birthday parties, discussion groups etc.); (ii) College club or society events; (iii) University club or society events; (iv) JCR or MCR events.
 Events that fall outside these categories, including public meetings or meetings addressed by speakers from outside the University, may require special arrangements.
 In such cases, please speak to one of the Junior Deans during Deans' Hours or email deans@oriel. ox.ac.uk.